Holiday Room Spray Recipes + Free Printable Labels

 Is Witch Hazel or Vodka Better for Room Spray?

-In my opinion, witch hazel and vodka serve the same purpose and are both great for making DIY Christmas room sprays other than the fact that not everyone is comfortable using room spray made with vodka around their family.
+In my opinion, witch hazel and vodka serve the same purpose and are both great for making DIY Christmas room sprays, other than the fact that not everyone is comfortable using room spray made with vodka around their family.

 Can You Use Rubbing Alcohol Instead of Witch Hazel for Room Spray?

 Isopropyl alcohol can irritate and burn the skin and eyes.
-It can irritate the nose and throat and repeated high exposure can cause dizziness, headaches, confusion, and more.
+It can irritate the nose and throat, and repeated high exposure can cause dizziness, headaches, confusion, and more.

 Oils?

-You’ll get the recipe box, the big bonus box plus a $40 gift card for only $39.99!!!
-Click here to take advantage of this awesome offer.
+You’ll get the recipe box, the big bonus box, plus a $45 gift card for only $29.99 (new customers only)!!!

 Final Thoughts About Holiday Room Spray